 If you’re not feeling all that lucky it might be a good idea to head to the Sycuan Casino and Resort.
 Sycuan Resort Casino, just minutes from San Diego, features a casino covering 200,000 square feet.8 There, you’ll find more than 2,000 slots, more than 40 table games, restaurants, poker, bingo, off-track betting, and a variety of restaurants to choose from.
 The hotel has over 100 guestrooms and suites, a swimming pool, spa, and fitness facility.

-Best Poker: Harrah’s Resort Southern California
+Best Casino for Poker: Harrah’s Resort Southern California

 Harrah’s Southern California is a destination resort that is 10 minutes north of Hellhole Canyon Reserve and 50 minutes east of Carlsbad and the Pacific Ocean.